 - Pack pallets with care.
 Use shrink-wrap as well as cardboard corners to protect your freight and to prevent it from tipping or shifting during the shipping process.

 - Use the right shipping materials.
-Choose sturdy corrugated cardboard boxes and pack all materials according to their dimensions and durability levels.
+Pack your goods in sturdy wooden crates, and pack all materials according to their dimensions and durability levels.

 - Have your freight ready for pick-up at the scheduled time.

 - Ensure that labels are properly filled out and can be easily read.
 If your goods are fragile, take extra precautions and make sure that no other freight is stacked on top.

 - Have paperwork finished and ready to go.
 This will prevent your goods from being held up at customs or in a warehouse when enroute.

 - Opt for shipping insurance and tracking.
 This will allow you to know exactly where your goods are during any portion of the shipping process.
 It will also ensure that your goods arrive at their destination in the same condition they left.